- Size Guide

 Finally, the last step before moving a pool table is flipping it over to remove each leg from the frame, as well as any other detachable pieces.

 Once the pool table is completely disassembled, it is ready to be moved.
 Wrap up all the larger pieces in the moving blankets, individually wrapping each slate, rail, leg and frame and secure them with packing tape.
 It’s important to be very cautious when placing the slate on the moving truck, too.
 Use an appliance dolly to help get it up the loading ramp, and if there is more than one slate they can be stacked once on board.

 Now that you know how to move a pool table, the next step is knowing how to store a pool table properly.

 Place plastic sheeting on the floor of your storage unit and lay the slate on top of it, covering each individual piece with more plastic adhered with packing tape before stacking the next piece on top (if there was more than one piece of slate).

 Keep the other elements of the pool table wrapped in the moving blankets and set them on top of the slate- the frame, legs and pockets.
 The felt should be kept folded neatly in a sealed plastic bag to protect it from damage.

 Finally, keep the bags of screws, nuts and bolts with the table parts so you’ll have everything ready to go for reassembly.

 If you need to store a pool table or other larger items, consider ezStorage for all your household storage needs.
-We offer a variety of climate controlled storage units that are perfect for all your sports equipment storage large or small, throughout the Baltimore, Northern Virginia and Washington, D.C. areas.
+We offer a variety of temperature controlled storage units that are perfect for all your sports equipment storage large or small, throughout the Baltimore, Northern Virginia and Washington, D.C. areas.
 For the convenience of our customers, we’ve also recently added a contactless rental option.
 This allows our customers to rent a storage unit from the convenience of their own homes.
 Rent your storage unit today!